HIRO-group/marl-experiments/README.md

-# Distributed Approximation of Centralized Value Functions: Convergence and Performance Bounds
+# Description

-## Instructions
+# Instructions

  1. Create the Conda environment from the `environment.yml` file.
     ```
     conda env create -f environment.yml
     ```
- 2. If you desire to run experiments using the SUMO traffic simulator, install SUMO and set the ncessary environment variables (the example below sets the `SUMO_HOME` variable in your `./bashrc` file).
+ 2. If you desire to run experiments using the SUMO traffic simulator, install SUMO and set the necessary environment variables (the example below sets the `SUMO_HOME` variable in your `~/.bashrc` file).
     ```
     sudo add-apt-repository ppa:sumo/stable
     sudo apt-get update